omnect/meta-omnect/README.md

 In this way, the system enters the normal mode, booting the new image.

 ### Factory Reset
-Set the bootloader environment variable `factory-reset`, in order to reset `data` and `etc` partitions on a target with uboot as OS bootloader
+Set the OS bootloader environment variable `factory-reset`, in order to reset `data` and `etc` partitions on a target with uboot as OS bootloader
 ```sh
 sudo fw_setenv factory-reset 1
 sudo reboot